-Alia believes the poor statistics within publishing are not to do with a much repeated and unsubstantiated myth that minority ethnic people 'don't read books' and therefore are not interested in a career in the industry.
+But something has gone wrong.
+A sign of how wrong, is that only a handful of those spoken to for this article agreed to speak on the record.
+Why?
+Because they feel sensitive that those efforts to recruit more widely have largely failed - a point conceded by the human resources directors in most major houses.
+They also admit, though their publishing are not to do with a much repeated and unsubstantiated myth that minority ethnic people 'don't read books' and therefore are not interested in a career in the industry.
 Instead she believes it is to do with the make-up of the workforce.
 To put it bluntly: UK publishing is just too White.
 'I've been to events for Black and Asian people and there are readers who are hungry for books that reflect their lives and yet they aren't finding them,' she says.
 'Conversely, I have been to literary events and the only other Black person there is serving drinks.'

-The impact of this lack of diversity is far greater than a few BAME employees feeling isolated: it affects Black and Asian authors, many of whom feel that the prevailing White, public school educated, Oxbridge culture of publishing influences editorial decisions about their work and how it is marketed to readers (see Plus ça change page 13).
-If what one BAME publishing insider tells me is anything to go by, publishers are keenly aware of the problem.
+The impact of this lack of diversity is far greater than a few BAME employees feeling isolated: it affects Black and Asian authors, many of whom feel that the prevailing White, public the problem.
 'There is a story about one well known Asian author,' she says.
 'Every time she goes in to meet her publisher, the accounts person comes along, because there are no other Asian or Black people working there.'